p-sin/pytest-training/pytest-training.md

 process_results contains our control flow and takes two arguments from our initial call.
 The first provides a list of potential values for result_1 and the second provides a type of test, which will define the value of result_2.
 Result 3 is hardcoded within the function.
 Note: This example is designed to be illustrative of the different kinds of things you might do, and how to test them.

-We have two new functions, which are called by our process_results function.
-The first selects a random number from the list of numbers - this becomes result_1.
-The second looks up the 'test type' in a dictionary and returns the corresponding value to become result_2.
+We have three new functions, which are called by our process_results function. collect_result_1 calls randomise_result which generates a random number from the length of the result list - it uses this number to index the result list, which becomes result_1. collect_result_2 looks up the 'test type' in a dictionary and returns the corresponding value to become result_2.

 # What are we actually testing?